Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Analysis

 \subsection{The Role of Global Summaries}

-While the ablation confirms that MiA-RAG benefits from incorporating summaries into the inputs, a critical question remains regarding their functional role during inference.
+While ablation confirms that MiA-RAG benefits from incorporating summaries, a key question remains: what is their functional role during inference?
 We first show that summaries are not useful simply because they cover the answer.
-To illustrate this, we evaluate a \emph{Summary-Only} variant in which the generator predicts the answer using only the summary (Table~\ref{tab:qa_overall_avg}).
-This model consistently underperforms the vanilla-RAG and falls far short of the MiA-RAG results.
-These findings indicate that the summaries function not as standalone evidence but as \emph{semantic scaffolds}: they enhance retrieval and reasoning by guiding the model to operate within a semantic space narrowed to the target books.
+We evaluate a \emph{Summary-Only} variant where the generator predicts answers using only the summary (Table~\ref{tab:qa_overall_avg}).
+This variant consistently underperforms vanilla-RAG and falls far short of MiA-RAG.
+These results, together with same-summary retrieval controls (Table~\ref{tab:vanilla_model_residual}), indicate that summaries function not as standalone evidence or auxiliary text, but as \emph{semantic scaffolds} for retrieval and reasoning.